 - Getting Started with Java on Elastic Beanstalk

 - Using the AWS Elastic Beanstalk Tomcat Platform

 - Using the AWS Elastic Beanstalk Java SE Platform

 - Configuring Your AWS Elastic Beanstalk Java Environment

-- Adding an Amazon RDS Database to Your Elastic Beanstalk Environment
+- Adding an Amazon RDS DB Instance to your Java Application Environment

 - Using the AWS Toolkit for Eclipse